Brandon-Rod/Amiibo/README.md

 - Result

 ## Struggle
 Since SwiftUI’s lifecycle doesn’t have viewDidLoad(), I had to figure out how to only fetch data from api once when loading the app.
-Since I use the .onAppear modifier, the api would be called every time I would go on the home tab.
+Since I use the .onAppear modifier, data from the API would be fetched constanalty.